stefan-baumann/AeroSuite/README.md

 - [x] Windows Aero support (Vista, 7, 8, 10)
 - [ ] Windows XP & Classic support (not natively supported by the os)
 - [ ] Linux (Mono) support (not natively supported by the os)

+## HeaderlessTabControl
+A tab control that does not have tab headers at run time.
+For usability purposes, the headers are shown at design time.
+This control works on every Windows version without problems.
+On Linux (at least Linux Mint) there is a problem with the headers not being fully hidden.
+- [x] Windows Aero support (Vista, 7, 8, 10)
+- [x] Windows XP & Classic support
+- [x] Linux (Mono) support (due to a bug, the tab headers are still partially shown)